shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 ```
 Do not enter any password.

-Launching the SG Desktop should now work correctly.
+Launching the Shotgun Desktop should now work correctly.

 ## Incompatible Qt versions

 **Possible errors**

-Cannot mix incompatible Qt library (version 0x40805) with this library (version 0x40807)
+Cannot mix incompatible Qt library (version `0x40805`) with this library (version `0x40807`)

 **Solution**

 Often this comes up because there is an override happening that ends up loading incompatible Qt libraries.
-You can try modifying your environment with this to keep that from happening:
+ ou can try modifying your environment with this command to keep that from happening:

 ```
 unset QT_PLUGIN_PATH